Start planning your trip

 Nishiarai Daishi Temple in northern Tokyo is home to 700-year-old wisteria trees.
 The flowers go into bloom before Iroha Pond, located in front of the main hall.

 The flowers typically reach peak bloom around April.
 The vines can reach up to a meter in length if the flowering conditions are good.
-The soothing sound of the pond and the elegant scent of wisterias captures the atmosphere of spring in Japan.
+The soothing sound of the pond and the elegant scent of wisterias capture the atmosphere of spring in Japan.

 Hie Shrine is located in Nagata, a town in central Tokyo.
 The historical shrine was once considered the main guardian deity of Edo (Tokyo’s former name) during the Edo Period.
 The wisterias on either side of the shrine may not be that large, but they still delight the eyes of many.